robocorp/rpaframework/_sources/libraries/robotloglistener/index.rst.txt

 Description
 ***********

-`RobotLogListener` is a library library which implements Robot Framework Listener v2 interface.
+`RobotLogListener` is a library that implements Robot Framework Listener v2 interface.

 ********
 Examples